craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 So - let's get going!

-First you need to grab the latest release of the [crafty](http://www.craftyjs.com) engine.
-At the moment this is 0.5.0.
-It happens that new versions introduces breaking changes.
-Ask in the [forum](https://groups.google.com/forum/#!forum/craftyjs) if you run into problems.
+First you need to [grab the latest release of the Crafty library](http://craftyjs.com/tutorial/getting-started/download-and-setup).

-Put the crafty.js file in your working directory.
-We will be working on an uncompressed version to make it easier to dig in and see what is going on.
-When the game is ready to be released we can replace it with a minified version that is much smaller.

-The game and articles is a work in progress.
-You can download the latest sources for the game from [github](https://github.com/sorenbs/bananabomber/blob/master/game.js)

-Now create the html file that will host the game:
+You should probably bookmark the [Crafty forum at GoogleGroups](https://groups.google.com/forum/#!forum/craftyjs) for when run into problems.
+Of course, an amazing programmer like you might never run into a problem.
+Also, make sure you have a handy HTML5 compliant browser such as [Chrome](https://chrome.google.com).
+Programming for Crafty is programming, so you should know some JavaScript and some HTML and have a decent editor.

+Put the *crafty.js* file in your working directory.
+Be sure to use the uncompressed version of the library so that you can see what is going on.
+You will use the minified version only when releasing the games and want the game's webpage to be smaller and faster to download.
+You can grab the latest copy of the completed game from the [Banana Bomber GitHub repository] (https://github.com/sorenbs/bananabomber/blob/master/game.js) or type in the examples as you go.
+It depends on how you learn quickest.

+Your game will be in three parts:  an HTML file named *BananaBomber.html* to hosT the game, the *crafty.js* library you put in your working directory, and a *game.js* file that you will write.
+Start by creating the html file.
+You might name it *BananaBomber.html* though some just name it *g.html* because that is easier to type.

 {% highlight html %}
 <!DOCTYPE html>